 This easy blueberry cake is made with a yellow cake mix, but feel free to use a lemon cake mix for more lemon flavor.
 Thanks to the sour cream, oil, and eggs, this cake is moist and delicious.
 The blueberries give the cake excellent flavor and leaves beautiful polka dots throughout the cake.

 - 1 cup sour cream

-- Juice and finely grated zest of 2 lemons (about 1/4 cup juice)
+- 2 lemons (juiced and zested; zest finely grated and about 1/4 cup total juice)

-1. Grease and flour a 10 to 12-cup Bundt cake pan or 10-inch tube cake pan.
-Heat the oven to 325 F for a dark pan or 350 F for a light-colored pan.
+Grease and flour a 10 to 12-cup Bundt cake pan or 10-inch tube cake pan.
+Preheat the oven to 325 F for a dark pan or 350 F for a light-colored pan.

-2. In a mixing bowl with an electric mixer, beat the eggs with the sugar until the mixture is a light yellow color.
-Beat in the oil, sour cream, lemon juice, and lemon zest.
+Beat in the sour cream, oil, lemon juice, and lemon zest.
 Continue beating until smooth.

-3. With the mixer on low speed, slowly blend in the dry cake mix.
+With the mixer on low speed, slowly blend in the cake mix.
 Turn the mixer to high and beat until well blended.

-6. Bake for 50 to 60 minutes or until a toothpick comes out clean when inserted into the cake.
+Bake for 50 to 60 minutes, or until a toothpick comes out clean when inserted into the middle of the cake.

-Dust with powdered sugar or serve with a vanilla glaze or lemon sauce.
+Dust with powdered sugar or serve with a vanilla glaze or lemon sauce (if using).

 - Swap the yellow cake mix for vanilla, French vanilla, or lemon cake mix.
 Just make sure to use the "pudding in the mix" variety.